-Grow-Ur-Own© 10x software teams
+Building 10x software teams

 A lot of noise is made about 10x individual contributors.
 Yes, these can exist, but on their own (at least from my experience) their impact is more like a scalpel than an axe.
-I think there is much more to gain by focusing on team productivity, and I also think achieving 10x teams is worth basically any investment (or restructure) neccessary to achieve them.
+I think there is much more to gain by focusing on team productivity, and I also think achieving 10x teams is worth basically any investment (or restructure) necessary to achieve them.
 This might mean more budget for some things, stepping on toes, pulling people out of the team to let them get their work done, maybe even firing people.
 But, if your software was written 10x as fast with the same size team, wouldn’t that be worth it?

-Note, 10x teams aren’t teams that write 10x the lines of code, or that pull out a demo over a weekend (but then spend 6 months getting it to stop crashing), or that ship some software in record time but the sofware doesn’t solve a business need.
+Note, 10x teams aren’t teams that write 10x the lines of code, or that pull out a demo over a weekend (but then spend 6 months getting it to stop crashing), or that ship some software in record time but the software doesn’t solve a business need.
 These are teams that, over a period of many months, getting to years, consistently produce exactly what it is that the company needs, in a way that imposes minimal negative impact on other aspects of the company, while providing solid value.
 Often, in fact, the lines of code will be less.
-After all, more lines of code for the same feature really just implies more maintenence burden, and maintenence stops the team from delivering new features.
+After all, more lines of code for the same feature really just implies more maintenance burden, and requiring maintenance stops the team from delivering new features.

 A lot like plants, teams need to be nurtured.
 They need all the right ingredients - the soil pH, sunlight, water, nutrients… and too much of any can also kill them.
 So, what are the things that teams need, and what weedteamkillers should be avoided at all costs?
 Read on.